Every student comes with different interests and background. These interests dictate their best and worst skills.

 You are at your wits’ end.
 You are unable to help.

 But then you decide to focus on the solution.
 You ask around, consult professionals, search through books and papers, and talk to his parents.

 You are willing to know and practice the solution.

 You focus on the desired end.
 And his parents will accompany you to focus on the same.

 The best strategy to change an unwanted situation is to focus on its solutions and desired results.
 Keep the desired results and how you can get there at the forefront of your discussion.
-These success goals will surely give a light note to your conversation with parents.
+These success goals will surely give a light note to your conversation with parents about negative feedback.

 Are you on Pinterest?
 Save this post!

 How do you share difficult feedback with parents?
 Let us know in the comments!

 In the meantime, find more articles like this on English Teaching 101.